 Note: If a different router was being used, disconnect it.
-Remove all router components, including power supplies and cables, since they will not work with the Wireless Broadband Router.
+Remove all the old router components, including power supplies and cables, since they will not work with the Broadband Router.

 - Get the Router and black Power cord from the box.
 1. - Plug the black Power cord in the black port on the back of the Router and then into a power outlet. - Turn the Router on. - Make sure the Power light on the front of the Router is glows steadily green.
 4. - 5.
-Plug the yellow Ethernet cable from the box into one of the four yellow Ethernet ports on the back of the Router.
+Plug the yellow Ethernet cable from the box into one of the eight yellow Ethernet ports on the back of the Router.

 - 6. Make sure the computer is powered on, then plug the other end of the yellow Ethernet cable into an Ethernet port on the computer. - 7.
 Make sure at least one of the Ethernet LAN lights on the front of the Router glows steadily green.
 This may take a few moments. - 8.
-The phone company previously installed a high-speed wall jack somewhere in the house.
-Locate it and note its type (Ethernet or coaxial).
-If Ethernet, follow steps 8a and 9a.
-If coaxial, follow steps 8b and 9b.
-Then, continue to step 10. - a) If connecting via Ethernet, get the white Ethernet cable from the box and plug one end in the white port on the back of the Router. - b) If connecting via coaxial cable, get a coaxial cable and connect one end to the red Coax port on the back of the Router. - 9. a) If connecting via Ethernet, plug the other end of the white Ethernet cable into the high-speed Ethernet jack. - b) If connecting via coaxial cable, connect the other end of the coaxial cable to a coax jack. - 10.
-Make sure the Ethernet WAN light (if connecting via Ethernet) or Coax WAN light (if connecting via coaxial cable) on the front of the Router glows steadily green.
-If connecting via coaxial cable, this may take a few minutes. - Note: If the Ethernet WAN light or Coax WAN light does not illuminate, make sure the cable (Ethernet or coaxial) is connected properly at both ends.
+Get the white Ethernet cable from the box and plug one end in the white port on the back of the Router. - 9.
+Plug the other end of the white Ethernet cable into the high-speed Ethernet jack. - 10.
+Make sure the WAN light on the front of the Router glows steadily green. - Note: If the WAN light does not illuminate, make sure the Ethernet cable is connected properly at both ends.